-(Draft No. 1 by T P K Healy)
+(Draft No. 2 by T P K Healy)

 This paper is to propose a new feature for the C++ core language to provide an alternative interface for a class without editing the layout of the object.
-The new 'interface' keyword can be used to give an alternative interface to a class that's already been defined, for example:
+The combination of keywords: